Itombwe Mountains: People

-The northern Itombwe region is inhabited by Bafuliro, Babembe, Banyindu and Bashi people, with population densities in 1998 of over 100 people per square kilometer.
-Population densities on the western slope and the high plateau of Itombwe are lower at between 10 and 20 people per square kilometer.
-The related Balega and Babembe people live in this area.
-Banyamulenge (ethnic Tutsi), who migrated from present-day Rwanda, Burundi, and Tanzania have moved into the territory starting in the 17th century.
-The Bavira people live on the Ruzizi River and on the shore of Lake Tanganyika.
+The Itombwe massif is home to several ethnic groups distributed across its slopes and territories.
+The Bafuliru dominate the northern side, especially the Uvira-facing slopes, and are heavily present in areas like Mulenge, Kigoma, and the upper parts of Uvira Territory.
+The Babembe are the most widespread ethnic group throughout the central and southern stretches of the massif, particularly in the Fizi and Mwenga Territories, where they have deep historical roots tied to farming and resistance movements.
+The Banyindu (Nyindu people), primarily associated with Luindi Chiefdom in Mwenga, inhabit the eastern and forested slopes of the massif.
+The Banyamulenge, of Tutsi heritage who migrated in the early 20th century (1910s–1920s) from Rwanda, are found mostly in the high-altitude zones but constitute a smaller population compared to the other groups; while politically and symbolically prominent, they are not the majority.
+The Bembe form the largest ethnic group within the massif, followed by the Fuliru people.

 With the conflict of the Second Congo War (1998-2003) and subsequent instability many displaced people have entered the region.

 The region has been the scene of struggles between different armed groups, causing severe humanitarian and environmental problems.

 NGOs have been attempting to help local communities recover and develop sustainable agricultural and practices while conserving the forest.

 The major mining center of Kamituga is near the north-west edge of the montane forest.